Share the Land: About the album

 The album's music primarily consists of rock, blues and hard rock.

-Five songs from the album, "Hand Me Down World", "Bus Rider", "Share the Land", "Do You Miss Me Darlin'?" and an edited single version of "Hang On to Your Life" (without the Psalm 22 excerpt that closes the album version) make up an entire side of the 1971 greatest hits compilation, The Best of The Guess Who.
+Five songs from the album, "Hand Me Down World", "Bus Rider", "Share the Land", "Do You Miss Me Darlin'?" and "Hang On to Your Life" make up an entire side of the 1971 greatest hits compilation, The Best of The Guess Who.

 "Hang On to Your Life" was written by Cummings supposedly after a bad case of sunburn, but many people believe it was written after a bad acid trip.
 It is an anti-drug song, and was used on commercials to promote stopping the usage of heavy drugs.
 At the end of the song, Psalm 22:13–15 is quoted.
 "Hand Me Down World" and "Bus Rider" were from Winter's band Brother, but The Guess Who recorded them before Brother had ever been into a studio.
 On the 8-track tape edition of the album, the song was edited to make it a bit longer in order to fill out the timing on the first channel (a few extra measures appear before each verse).